The Bankrate promise

-A personal loan is a loan that can be used for almost anything you would like.
-Funds are often used to pay for large expenses, like debt consolidation, home projects, vacations or a wedding.
+An excellent credit personal loan is geared specifically toward borrowers with credit above 800 and can be used for almost any legal expense that’s approved by the lender.
+However, the funds are often used to pay for large expenses, like debt consolidation, home projects, vacations or a wedding.

 Your credit score affects the rates and terms you qualify for in a personal loan.
 Having excellent credit gives you access to the best options when it comes to personal loans.
 Lenders see those with excellent credit as a good and reliable investment, so they are willing to offer the best deals.